periodicpoint/arabica/README.md

 ## Write (most importantly)
 1. Go to `./core/` and write you markdown files.
-2. Organise them as you like but keep in mind that pandoc will append them sequentially by alpha-numeric ordering of your file names.
+2. Organise them as you like but keep in mind that pandoc will append them sequentially, determined by the alpha-numeric ordering of your file names.
-3. Good example:
+3. A Good example:

 ```
 01_introduction.md